NVIDIA/NeMo/README.rst

 NeMo GitHub Repository
 ~~~~~~~~~~~~~~~~~~~~~~

-If you want to clone the NeMo GitHub repository and contribute to NeMo open-source development work, use the following installation method.
+If you want to clone the NeMo GitHub repository and contribute to NeMo open-source development work, use the following installation method:

 .. code-block:: bash